DustCar/Unreal-Gaming-Programming-Notes/README.md

 - Includes Character Movement component

 ### Taking/Dealing Damage, Character Specific
-By character specific, it means that it is not as general as the Delegate Event version (explained in [this section](#Damage-events))
+By character specific, it means that it is not as general as the Delegate Event version (explained in [this section](#Damage-events)), in which that one uses a separate component to handle health.

-For character specific, we will be using the `AActor::TakeDamage()` function that takes in a `DamageEvent` var.
+For character specific, we will be using the `AActor::TakeDamage()` function that takes in a `DamageEvent` var and adding a variable that holds health **ON** the character class.
 There are multiple subtypes of _DamageEvent_, two most common ones are `FPointDamageEvent` and `FRadialDamageEvent`.

 Function: `AActor::TakeDamage(float DamageAmount, struct FDamageEvent const& DamageEvent, class AController* EventInstigator, AActor* DamageCauser)`

 - _EventInstigator_ is the AController* of the Actor that owns the Actor dealing the damage (i.e. owner of gun)

 <ins>Guns or single point weapons:</ins>

-**This first section is the "Applying Damage" section:**

 Damage event: `FPointDamageEvent`